bhauman/lein-figwheel/README.md

 # lein-cljs-livereload

+#### Still a work in progress.
+But that doesn't mean its not awesome.

 A Leiningen plugin that builds your ClojureScript via (lein-cljsbuild) and then pushes the names of the changed compiled javascript files to the browser via a websocket.